Pop Quiz: How many bottlenecks can you have in a process at any given time? And how much is it costing you?

 Both machinery and labor were required to operate these sub-units, and some sub-units produced more quickly and reliably than others.

-Here’s what happened: They were able to un-kink the first bottleneck with almost no investment.
+Here’s what happened: The manufacturing company was able to un-kink the first bottleneck in production with almost no investment.
 They realized that the set-up and changeover time for one operating sub-unit was twice as long as the others.
-With small and inexpensive adjustments to their set-up process, creating standard procedures and visual instructions, and cross-training labor from another line to assist in the set-up, they were able to reduce the unproductive set-up time by 40%, and saw an initial 10% increase in the production throughput with no additional capital expense.

-As they were able to produce more, they began to find that they were running out of holding space for their inventory which would then lead to a line shutdown (the next bottleneck).
+As the manufacturing company was able to produce more, they began to find that they were running out of holding space for their inventory which would then lead to a line shutdown (the next bottleneck).

 As a final step, they created a capacity monitoring plan to alert their supply chain team when storage capacity was reaching a critical point.